 Translating this mathematical structure of the infrastructure into frameworks (ASIM, application specific integrated models) and simulation tools may converge with the old idea291 of tangible user interface292 (TUI293).
-Computationally constrained users294 may experiment (e.g., strategic planning) by changing values, parameters and variables to explore deterministic what-if scenarios (not only for managers or executives but a training tool for new entrants, workforce development, and high school students vocational training).
-The next few paragraphs (grasp the depth of Figure 12) may add further clarity to this "value added" thinking if non-experts are empowered to change/modify equation based models using "drag and drop" tools linked to a menu of features/parameters/variables with a sliding scale (e.g., values high to low) which the user can manipulate/control/command/limit/extend (when necessary, on-demand, in real-time).
+Computationally constrained users294 may experiment (e.g., strategic planning) by changing values, parameters and variables to explore deterministic what-if scenarios.
+The next few paragraphs (and Figure 12) discusses this "value added" thinking if non-experts are empowered to change/modify equation based models using "drag and drop" tools linked to a menu of features/parameters/variables with a sliding scale (e.g., values high to low) which the user can manipulate/control/command/limit/extend (on-demand, in real-time).

-Convergence of epidemiology and economic factors in Murray-Watson et al are poised to add error correction tools (models are, naturally, error prone), e.g., generalized autoregressive conditional heteroskedasticity (GARCH; Datta and Granger, 2006).
-GARCH is a representative error correction technique from financial econometrics, which is useful in view of volatility and veracity of high volume data, which introduces, amplifies and accumulates error in equation based models (GARCH models the variance of the error).
-A simulation tool or TUI which enables users to change the error rate will be immensely helpful to observe ranges of errors and their impact on suggestive, predictive and prescriptive analytics (see Figures 13 and 14 for potential applications / use cases).
-The simulation will help establish acceptable boundaries of error limits depending on the desired level of tolerance or acceptable degree of system risk.
+Convergence of epidemiology and economic factors in Murray-Watson et al are poised to add error correction tools (models are, naturally, error prone), e.g., generalized autoregressive conditional heteroskedasticity (GARCH; Datta & Granger, 2006).
+GARCH is an error correction tool from financial econometrics.
+It is useful in view of volatility and veracity of high volume data, which introduces, amplifies and accumulates error in equation based models (GARCH models the variance of the error).
+A simulation tool or TUI which enables users to change the error rate may help to observe ranges of errors and their impact on suggestive, predictive and prescriptive analytics (Figures 13 & 14 for applications).
+The simulation could help establish acceptable boundaries of error limits depending on the desired tolerance or acceptable risk.

 Libraries of practical use-case models (mathematical frameworks) must contain examples of use cases in demand (domain specific).
 For example, water supply295, water quality and water requirement296 calculations297 are central for crop production.
 Water use, water treatment and irrigation practices are under threat from climate change as well as limits on fresh water versus brown water, etc. The gradient of the arable land, soil moisture determinants (type of soil, soil microbes, etc.) and chemicals (fertilizers, pesticides, herbicides) are a few of the parameters (vectors, vector spaces) generally taken into account (integrated with experience) by growers, when making decisions to support their target goals (crops, produce, cattle).
 These parameters (features/vectors) are linked with tier-1, tier-2 or even tier-3, dependencies.
 The base of this "pyramid" (Figure 11) consists of events/instances which may generate time series data (scalar).
-Specific sensors (if deployed) can collect data to provide information (related to vectors and if there is information in the data) to better equip decision support systems to assist humans-in-the-loop (unable to mine/capture "experience" which can computationally substitute for a human).
+Specific sensors (if deployed) can collect data to provide information (related to vectors and if there is information in the data) to better equip decision support systems to assist humans-in-theloop (unable to mine/capture "experience" which can computationally substitute for a human).